 Music business master's programs often focus on topics such as organizational leadership and business law.
-The curriculum also usually includes courses specific to the industry such as artist management, promotions, strategic marketing and recording rights.
-Students may be required to take a few courses in music as well.
+The curriculum also usually includes courses specific to the industry and music fundamentals.
 Many master's programs require hands-on experience in the industry through internships.
 Other programs say a thesis can be substituted for this experience.

 Students must hold a bachelor's degree in order to be admitted into a program.
 Some programs say the degree must be in music or business, but others don't stipulate a major.
 These programs take about two years of full-time study to complete.